dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/building-models/configuring-incremental-models.md

 <VersionBlock firstVersion="0.20" lastVersion="1.0">

 This optional parameter for incremental models specifies a field that can uniquely identify each row within your model.
 You can define `unique_key` in a configuration block at the top of your model.
-If your model doesn't contain a single field that is unique, you should consider creating `unique_key` in your model definition.
+If your model doesn't contain a single field that is unique, but rather a combination of columns, we recommend that you create a single column that can serve as unique identifier (by concatenating and hashing those columns), and pass it into your model's configuration.

 </VersionBlock>